 From 2019 it will be available as a first limited edition of 200 numbered and signed lamps.
 The tafellampje features some enchanting details – just like in the hanging lamp, you will find a varnished luminaire inside the lampshade.
 Made of aluminium, the lamp head conceals modern technology and LED lighting.
 This creation by Gerrit Rietveld, “the maker of things – sometimes magical things,” as Peter Smithson called him, is a small, precious sculpture that will enrich the table or windowsill.

-[Rietveld was] … never the assessor, the commissioner, the author of preliminary notes, or the knowledgeable expert on a government panel.
-Simply a builder and furniture maker.
-Simply a builder and furniture maker?
-Then one understands why our worlds are built.
-It is inescapable that the Red-Blue Chair and the Schröder house are magical objects, and it is this that drew me to Rietveld in the first place.
-The work of the members of the De Stijl group is usually wonderful, some few De Stijl objects are magical things.
+Then you see why the worlds are built.
+Because it is undeniable that the red and blue chair and the Schröder house are magical objects, and that is what first attracted me to Rietveld.
+The work of members of the De Stijl group is usually wonderful, and a few De Stijl objects are magical things.
 Theo van Doesburg’s never are.
-Mondrian’s often, Van der Lecks very often – but children’s magic, not adult magic.
-It is not my place to attempt to explain how this magic came about.
-I cannot believe that somebody could be magical by design, but the mysticism of the early De Stijl Movement – the theosophy (even Le Corbusier quoted Krishna Murti in his »Ville Radieuse«) – cannot be entirely discounted as a factor.
-There is however no doubt that the De Stijl Movement lent new vitality to architecture and painting in its time; and its impact can still be felt, just as one can sense the magic of an earlier age in Segesta – this type of magic endures for a long time.
-The magic rests within the very objects; not within their photographs.
-In the aftermath of the first war, De Stijl objects were what Pollock and Eames were to become for my generation after the second war – they enabled the arts to begin once more.
-P.S., March 1965 Will people speak about the Eames of today as they once did of Rietveld: »What’s so special about the things they made?
-It’s just a house and a few chairs.« A.S., published in Bauen und Wohnen, July 1965.
+Mondrians often, Van der Lecks often – but children’s magic, not adult magic.
+It is not for me here to try and explain how the magic came.
+I cannot believe that anyone could be intentionally magical, but the mysticism of the early De Stijl movement – theosophy (even Le Corbusier quotes Krishna Murti in the “Ville Radieuse”) – cannot have absolutely nothing to do with it.
+However, there is no doubt that the De Stijl movement renewed the life forces of architecture and painting at that time; and we can still feel that now, as indeed one can feel the magic of an earlier time in Segesta – that kind of magic lasts a long time.
+The magic is in the things themselves and it is not present in their photographs.
+De Stijl objects meant after the first war what Pollock and Eames meant to my generation after the second war – they enabled the art life to begin again.
+P.S., March 1965